-Due to the recent COVID surge and the availability of safe and effective vaccines, Camp Takodah will require all campers and staff to receive COVID vaccination to attend summer camp this year.
+Camp Takodah requires all campers and staff to receive safe and effective COVID vaccination and eligible booster shots to attend summer camp.
 This is the logical fulfillment of our ethical commitment to put campers first and take all steps necessary to ensure their health and well-being.
 Universal vaccination at summer camp should also support a return to our pre-pandemic camp experience by reducing additional COVID safety guidelines.

 Families will be required to upload valid vaccination cards for their campers in their CampDoc electronic health records.
-Like last year, families will receive email invitations to access their CampDoc profiles in early March.
+Families will receive email invitations to access their CampDoc profiles in early March.

 We recognize that some campers and staff cannot be vaccinated for medical reasons.
 According to the Centers for Disease Control and Prevention (CDC), the only people who should clearly qualify for an exemption from vaccination are those who have a severe allergic reaction after a first vaccine dose or have a known allergy to a component of the vaccine.
 Medical exemptions will be considered on a case-by-case basis and will require documentation by a licensed physician.
 Camp Takodah will be unable to accept any other exemptions from this policy.